ENE430 Commodity Trading and Transport

 Requirements for course approval

-There is a single grade for the course given on the basis of a group home exam (4 students).
-Late submissions will receive a Fail.
+There is a single grade for the course given on the basis of a group term paper (4 students).

 The exam can only be answered in English.